 John O. Campbell

 Over the past forty years, my intellectual life has focused almost exclusively on a single idea: Universal Darwinism.
 Fortunately, due to its ‘universal’ nature, this one idea has not been overly constraining.
-In fact, I consider it capable of a huge unification of scientific understanding.
+In fact, it might be considered as capable of a huge unification of scientific understanding.
 As I have attempted to communicate in my writings, much of scientific understanding may be summarized as instances of Darwinian processes and as I am attempting to demonstrate in my next book (Einstein's Enlightenment), this understanding may be further summarized in a few potent spiritual-like principles, one of which is:

 Knowledge is the creator and essence of all things (1)

-Such statements may seem a little too new-age but I believe this one is backed by overwhelming scientific evidence and is actually little more controversial than John Wheeler’s claim that ‘everything is information’.
+Such statements may seem a little too new-age but I believe this one is backed by overwhelming scientific evidence and is essentially little more controversial than John Wheeler’s claim that ‘everything is information’ or 'It from Bit'.

 Perhaps the foremost form of cultural knowledge is science and it is important for the development of my paradigm to be able to include science itself within the framework of Universal Darwinism.
-Most aspects of the process of science are easily accommodated but one aspect has presented a substantial puzzle.
+Most aspects of science are easily accommodated but one aspect has presented a substantial puzzle.

 Although this process has been largely accepted for decades there remains one troubling problem: where do new hypotheses come from?
 In the Darwinian process of natural selection the parallel question is ‘where do new genes come from’ and this is usually explained as random genetic mutation or copying errors.
 In science, however, the formation of new hypotheses may not appear to be a random process.
 Scientists spend much of their time in the purposeful pursuit of trying to formulate suitable hypotheses and any success is often experienced as a ‘eureka’ moment.